There are some apps that you don’t just use.

 If you’ve spoken to me about workflow automation for more than 30 seconds, you probably already know this.

-So today, we’re going to talk about what it is, how to use it, and why it rocks for solopreneurs like yo’self. ?
+So today, we’re going to talk about what it is, how to use it, and why it’s one of the best online biz tools for solopreneurs like yo’self. ?

 Basically, Zapier is one of those really awesome, full-suite process automation tools.